troelsim/duckcomp/README.md

 This compressor has a fixed gain reduction (the `Range` parameter) instead of a traditional ratio control.
 When the sidechain signal is over the threshold, the signal is reduced by the given value, and the `Ratio` knob controls the sharpness of the sigmoid used to determine this.

+Sort of like an inverse gate.

+It gives an aggressive but consistent sound for ducking signals, sidechain pumping etc.

 The topology is feed-forward, and the detector is RMS.

 To build